-1 Background
+1 Introduction

 - 1.1 Wandsworth Council is the Licensing Authority under the Gambling Act 2005 (the "Act"), responsible for the processing of premises licences, permits, lottery registrations and temporary and occasional use notices for Gambling activities within the Borough. - 1.2 Section 349 of the Act requires the Licensing Authority to draft, consult on and publish a statement of principles that they propose to apply in exercising their functions under the Act.
 Once published the Statement will be kept under review and, in any case, will be republished every three years.
 The first statement of Principles was published in January 2007.
-This is the 6th Statement published by this Authority and is for the period 2022 2025. - 1.3 In producing its statement, this Licensing Authority declares that it has had regard to the licensing objectives under the Act, the guidance issued by the Gambling Commission (published 1 April 2021) and the final statement will have regard to any responses from those consulted on the statement. - 1.4 Notwithstanding this policy statement, each application received will be considered on its own merits, subject to the provisions of the Act, associated and subordinate legislation, and common law
+This is the 7th Statement published by this Authority and is for the period 2025 2028. - 1.3 In producing its statement, this Licensing Authority declares that it has had regard to the licensing objectives under the Act, the guidance issued by the Gambling Commission (published 1 April 2021) and the final statement will have regard to any responses from those consulted on the statement. - 1.4 Once adopted, the Gambling Policy will be made available on Wandsworth website at www.wandsworth.gov.uk - 1.5 A consultation on this policy took place take place between 23rd July 2024 and 7th October 2024 (11 weeks). - 1.6 Notwithstanding this policy statement, each application received will be considered on its own merits, subject to the provisions of the Act, associated and subordinate legislation, and common law